 However, the most valuable links appear slowly rather than all at once and they are not built manually.
 What you can do to earn these links is: promote your content, ask to be reviewed or mentioned, and ask those who work in the same industry to give you a shout out.

-With all of this in mind, we hope you understand that link building can still be extremely beneficial.
+With all of this in mind, we hope you understand that link building can still be extremely beneficial, but it’s all about research.
 The number of Internet users increases every day and all of them use search engines on a daily basis.
+You need to make sure to find your online audience.

 To conclude, SEO and link building will not die out as long as there are people who use search engines.
 Spam links are the only thing that should be avoided.